Houdiee/metapam/README.md

 # Metapam - Declarative meta-package manager
 A tool to declaratively manager globally installed packages for supported package managers.
 Made for those who want a similar experience to the nix package manager without its restrictiveness and want things to "just work" out of the box.
-## Get Started
+## Getting Started
 The term `provider` can be used interchangeably with `package manager` in this README, but this is not the case for the cli.

-* Simply run `metapam provider <PROVIDER_NAME> activate`, which will create a config for all user-explicitly installed packages.
+* To get started, run `metapam activate`, which will create a configuration for each package manager in `XDG_CONFIG_DIR/metapam/`.

+* To create a configuration only for a specific provider run `metapam provider <PROVIDER_NAME> activate`.

 * To install a package and add it to the config, run `metapam provider <PROVIDER_NAME> declare <PACKAGES>`.
 * To remove a package and remove it from the config, run `metapam provider <PROVIDER_NAME> remove <PACKAGES>`.